Last updated: Spring 2022

 I. REGISTERING YOUR VEHICLE

 All faculty, staff and students who operate a vehicle on the College’s campus must register their vehicle and obtain a parking permit decal from the Office of Finance and Administration.

 The student must display the parking permit decal on the lower left side of their vehicle’s rear window at all times and must adhere to the parking regulations of the College.
 If car windows are tinted, the decal should be placed in a manner to make it visible from the outside rear of the car.

-- Guests of faculty, staff or students are subject to all parking regulations of the College.
+- 1. Guests of faculty, staff or students are subject to all parking regulations of the College.
 Campus Security may issue a temporary parking permit decal that must be displayed from the rearview mirror.

-- Campus Security may assist the guest/visitor regarding where to park on campus.
+- 2. Campus Security may assist the guest/visitor regarding where to park on campus.

 III.
 GENERAL RULES

-- Students who attend classes at Greenfield may park at that site with any color parking decal.
+2. Greenfield Campus Parking: Students who attend classes at Greenfield may park at that site with any color parking decal.

-- Students are not permitted to park on any city street that is adjacent to a TSCT facility.
+5. Students are not permitted to park on any city street that is adjacent to a TSCT facility.

-- If you receive a parking ticket, Campus Security will place the ticket under the windshield wipers of your vehicle or hand the ticket to you.
+7. If you receive a parking ticket, Campus Security will place the ticket under the windshield wipers of your vehicle or hand the ticket to you.

-- Thaddeus Stevens College of Technology and the Commonwealth of Pennsylvania assume no responsibility or liability for loss or damage to any vehicle operating or parking on the College’s property.
+8. Thaddeus Stevens College of Technology and the Commonwealth of Pennsylvania assume no responsibility or liability for loss or damage to any vehicle operating or parking on the College’s property.

-- The person registering the vehicle will be responsible for all parking violations of the registered vehicle.
+9. The person registering the vehicle will be responsible for all parking violations of the registered vehicle.

-- The College reserves the right to restrict parking for special purposes at any time.
+11. The College reserves the right to restrict parking for special purposes at any time.
 In addition, students are not allowed to park in a fire lane, handicapped space or next to trash dumpsters at any time.

-- Students must report the location of a disabled vehicle to Campus Security immediately.
+12. Students must report the location of a disabled vehicle to Campus Security immediately.
 Failure to report a disabled vehicle will be considered a parking violation.

-- Any vehicle, disabled or otherwise, posing a hazard to the safety and security of faculty, staff and students will be towed from campus at the expense of the owner/operator.
+13. Any vehicle, disabled or otherwise, posing a hazard to the safety and security of faculty, staff and students will be towed from campus at the expense of the owner/operator.

 IV.
 OFFENSES & FINES

-NOTE: In addition to the fines described below, parking violations will result in the disabling or towing of a vehicle as specified in sections VII.
-And VIII of these regulations.
+NOTE: In addition to the fines described below, parking violations may result in the disabling or towing of a vehicle as specified in sections VII and VIII of these regulations.

-Parking Fines: 1st Offense $10, 2nd Offense $15, 3rd Offense $20 with boot warning.
-4th Offense $20 along with boot placed on vehicle.
-All succeeding offenses will be considered a violation of College Policy and may result in disciplinary action.
+All succeeding offenses will be considered a violation of College Policy and may result in disciplinary action and an additional $20 fine per violation.

 V. PAYMENT OF FINES

-- Payment of parking fines or penalties may be made at the Business Office during normal business hours on business days.
+- 1. Payment of parking fines or penalties may be made at the Business Office during normal business hours on business days.
 The Business Office is located on the first floor of the Mellor Building.

-- Fines or penalties must be paid within five (5) business days from the date of issue.
+- 2. Fines or penalties must be paid within five (5) business days from the date of issue.

 VI.
 UNPAID FINES OR PENALTIES